capitual/react-native-capface/README.md

 ## How to add images in CapfaceSDK module?

 The `logoImage` and `cancelImage` properties represents your logo and icon of the button cancel.
 Does not possible to remove them from the module.
 Default are [Capitual](https://www.capitual.com/) images and `.png` format.
-In `Android` you can find the image's full name in lower case and in `iOS` the image's full name, but, with a difference of the first letter to be in the upper case.
+By default in `Android` the logo image is shown, but on `iOS` it isn't shown, It's necessary to add manually.

 ### How to add images in Android?

 To add your images in `Android`, you must go to your project's `android/src/main/res/drawable` directory.
+If in your project `drawable` folder doesn't exist, it create one.
 Inside the `drawable` folder, you must put your images and done!

 ### How to add images in iOS?